 What were the actual benefits from these links?

-- Traffic – All the above websites have lots of traffic and the day the posts were featured on their home pages, I got a good amount of traffic coming to my blog.
+- Traffic – All the above websites have lots of traffic and the day the posts were featured on their home pages, I received a good amount of traffic coming to my blog.

 - Industry recognition – It is always good to get referenced by some of the top blogs in your industry.